Yalithe09/My-script/README.md

 })

 Tab:CreateButton({
-    Name = "See Votes (VERY OP and click it ONLY ONCE and then wait for elimination and look at the chat to see the votes for yourself)", Callback = function()
+    Name = "See Votes (VERY OP and click it ONLY ONCE and then wait for elimination and look in the chat.
+Only you can see the votes!)", Callback = function()
         print("Reveal Votes executed.")